<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 By Tilghman Builders Team - March 16, 2018

 If you're looking for a contractor in Bucks County, PA for your home renovation or remodel project, make sure you do your homework.
 We've heard too many stories of contractors ditching jobs, skimping on materials, or underquoting and overcharging.
 While these instances may seem extreme, they are all possible.
-Vetting your contractor before they hammer a single nail can prevent you from having to start the process all over again with a more limited budget, timeline and comfort level.
+Vetting your contractor before they hammer a single nail can prevent you from having to start the process all over again with a more limited budget, timeline, and comfort level.

 We stand by the model of getting the job done right, the first time.
 It may be tempting to go with a cheaper home renovation project or a faster home remodel timeline, but in the end, you may not save yourself any time or money.